torikushiii/DiscordTwitterBot/README.md

 # DiscordTwitterBot

+# Twitter/X has implemented a stricter rate limit on their API, I'll try to find a workaround but looking at the current situation, there will be no guarantee for it.

 This is a working prototype of fetching "real-time" tweets since the new Twitter API is now a paid service.
 Expect to see some bugs, errors, and a lot of code that needs to be refactored.

 # Invite